The Wapping Project is delighted to announce a new home in Berlin which is to be the location for its first residency programme.

 Following the initial residency in 2015, there will be four residencies per year, each of ten weeks duration.

-Application for the third residency is now open.
+Application for the fifth residency is now open.

 Applicants must be working full time in their chosen discipline.

 Previous applicants may not reapply within a 12 month period.